KevinShindel/MachineLearning/BlueCourses/Deep Learning Essentials/CP 8 - Reinforcement learning.md

 - The env. exposes a state to the agent, with a number of possible actions the agent can perform
 - After each action, the agent receives feedback: a reward and next state of the env.

-### Concept
--

-### Q learning
-- Given one run the agent through an env. we can easily calculate the total reward for that episode
-- Given than, the total future reward from time point toward can be expressed as
-- Because the enviroment is stochastic it is common to use discontinued future reward instead
-- A good strategy for an agent would be to always choose an action that maximizes th future reward.
-- Define a function representing the maximum discontinued future reward when we perform action a in state s, and continue optimally from there
-- But: how can we esimate the score at the end of game?
-- - We know just the current state and action, and not the actions and reward coming after that
-- - We can't, Q is just a thoretical concept
-- We do know it would be optimal to pick the action with the highes Q value in a certain state

-### ☞ Q learning example
--

-### Deep Q learning
--

-### ☞ Deep Q learning example
--

-### Further aspects
--

-### Variants
--

-### ☞ Double deep Q learning example
--

-### Software
--

-### Challenges
--

 ### Reinforcement learning
 - Q learning attempts to solve the credit assigment problem
 - - Propagates rewards back in time, until decision point reached which was actual cause for obtained reward